lastweek/lastweek.github.io/docs/notes/source_code/rdma.md

 	  The latest work in this space are: FLOCK, SOSP'21 that multiplex QPs in SW; LITE, SOSP'17; FaRM/FaSST/etc.
 1. [Mellanox Zero Touch RoCE](https://docs.nvidia.com/networking/display/winof2v220/Ethernet+Network#EthernetNetwork-RoLN).
 	- Came across a thing called Zero Touch RoCE, looks like it essentially is RoCE w/o PFC.
-	- Based on the description, ConnectX-6 is actually using Selective Transmission to handle lossy RoCE.
+	- Based on the description, ConnectX-6 is actually using Selective Transmission to handle lossy RoCE!
-	- This means the IRN, SIGCOOM'19 proposal actually made into production line?!
+	- Wow, a lot of changes made to the CC algorithm.
+Apparently, they must be.
+	- So in all, they changed the retranmission mechanism and CC (the whole transport) to make RDMA NIC work with lossy links (i.e., no PFC).
+This seems a milestone to me.
 2. [Out-of-Order (OOO) Data Placement](https://docs.nvidia.com/networking/display/MLNXOFEDv543100/Out-of-Order+%28OOO%29+Data+Placement)
 	- Interesting.
 So they now will not drop out-of-sequence/order packets.
 	  This of course is not their original Go-Back-N retranmission protocol,